 - Plum Curculio (PC).
 This insect lays eggs on the fruitlets, and damages fruit for about a month from petal fall until a specific degree-day cutoff.
 The best current method to control this pest is to keep your trees covered with Surround, a refined kaolin clay you spray on the trees, for the period that PC is active.

 - Codling moth (CM).
 This moth lays its eggs at the base of the apple, and the caterpillar crawls inside the apple where it tunnels around, eating until it leaves the apple and pupates.
 CM is active for a very long period, having multiple generations per year starting in July.
 Again, degree-days are used to track the life cycle of this insect.
 Early damage causes the fruitlets to fall off the tree, but late-season damage gives you the archetypal wormy apple when the apple is ripe.
 We are still working on controlling this pest, since we have unmanaged apple trees nearby, so sanitation or other in-orchard methods are not sufficient.
-Options include weekly sprays of Bt (Bacillus thuringiensis), granulosis virus, release of parasitic wasps, and reproductive suppression using pheromones.
+Options include sprays of granulosis virus (Cyd-X), release of parasitic wasps, and reproductive suppression using pheromones.
 The last option works best in a large orchard, with few to no unmanaged apples in the neighborhood.
+In Europe, people use well-timed trunk sprays with entomopathogenic nematodes to kill larvae.
+This requires sufficiently warm temperatures and extended dampness in the fall, which doesn't happen every year.

 - Apple borer.
 This is another moth that lays eggs on sapling apple trees, but the target in this case is the wood.
 Eggs are laid very close to the ground, and the caterpillar eats its way into the tree.
 It then tunnels through the tree, and eventually the tree breaks off due to the giant holes inside the tree.
 These are devastating to young trees.
-We just read about parasitic nematodes being used against this pest, which we are going to try this year.
+We spray entomopathogenic nematodes (species Steinernema feltiae) on trunks of young trees in the spring; research suggests 80% mortality of borers with this tool.
 The traditional way to fight this pest is to keep anything from growing near the trunk, so both you and potential predators can see the trunk and keep an eye out for damage.
 Once the caterpillars are inside the trunk, your only option is to poke a wire into tunnels, in the hopes that you will kill the caterpillar.
-In theory the nematodes can move into the tunnels and kill the borer even once it has entered the tree.
+Apparently the nematodes can move into the tunnels and kill the borer even once it has entered the tree.

-- Fungal disease.
-If you choose varieties that don’t require fungicides for scab control, you only need to keep an eye out for less common infections, like frog-eye leaf spot, cedar rust disease, and fire blight.
+- Disease.
+If you choose varieties that don’t require fungicides for scab control, you only need to keep an eye out for less common infections, like frog-eye leaf spot, cedar rust disease, and the bacterial disease fire blight.
 For all fungal or bacterial infections, good pruning will allow the tree to dry out and protect itself as much as possible.
 If you need to control scab, we spray sulfur on susceptible trees during wetting periods in the spring when scab spores are likely out and active.
 Again, Cornell’s NEWA site lists wetting periods and scab activity.

 - Thinning.
 Once you have fruit on the trees, you need to thin the apples in July.
 This serves several purposes: keep any fruit from touching, since insect pests burrow in wherever apples touch each other; keep the tree from producing too much fruit, which can cause it to crop lightly the next year; and hand-thinning is a good opportunity to pick off fruit with insect larvae inside.
 A rule of thumb is one apple every 5-8 inches, with all thinned fruit going into buckets so insect larvae can’t pupate and complete their life cycle.